Manchester United plans $1 billion Singapore IPO

 A Singapore initial public offering (IPO) would be a second stock market incarnation for the club, which was listed in London before being taken over by the Glazers in 2005.

-Banks Credit Suisse CSGN.VX and UBS UBSN.VX were close to winning the mandate for the IPO, a Reuters source with knowledge of the deal said.
-IFR, a Thomson Reuters publication, reported Morgan Stanley (MS.N) was also in the running.
+Banks Credit Suisse and UBS were close to winning the mandate for the IPO, a Reuters source with knowledge of the deal said.
+IFR, a Thomson Reuters publication, reported Morgan Stanley was also in the running.

 Sources could not confirm whether United's potential offering would include existing shares, which would involve the Glazer family cashing in some of their stake.